 While achieving first place in a competition can provide a certain level of satisfaction, sales staff will want actual rewards as well.
 Thankfully, it is possible to establish an achievement-based training program through e-learning.

 Members of staff will want to hear they are doing a good job while carrying out their daily responsibilities, but also during training.
 So, use specific examples of their success instead of generalising, as this could adversely affect morale.

 In its Path to Excellence initiative, Best Buy awarded the sales force with badges when they utilised concepts previously taught in training.
 The levels of recognition also correlated with how much each store was selling too.

 In the workplace, supervisors can be on hand to provide analysis and feedback on how a sales call went to help improve that particular employee’s future performance.
 Therefore, it makes complete sense to adopt a similar procedure with training.

 But through e-learning, sales managers and supervisors are given access to a whole host of learning metrics that are far easier to understand and explain than simply gauging opinion from a telephone call.

 A similar approach was utilised by Walgreens for its “Well Experience” training exercise.
 This simulated a pharmacy environment and provided employees with insight into new store layouts as well as “go live” performance coaching.
-As a result of knowing what they did right and wrong, employee confidence levels rose from 42 per cent to 90 per cent.
+As a result of knowing what they did right and wrong, employee confidence levels rose from 42 % to 90 %.

-Seeing as employee attitude affects 40 to 80 per cent of customer satisfaction according to the National Business Research Institute, members of your sales staff must always adopt the right frame of mind in the workplace.
+Seeing as employee attitude affects 40 to 80 % of customer satisfaction according to the National Business Research Institute, members of your sales staff must always adopt the right frame of mind in the workplace.